Close Menu

 Emancipation Day at Woodlawn Manor Cultural Park

 Come out to Woodlawn Manor Cultural Park to commemorate Maryland Emancipation Day, a celebration of the end of slavery in the state of Maryland.
-Admission to the Woodlawn Museum is free on November 4 from 10 a.m.-4 p.m.
+Admission to the Woodlawn Museum is free on November 1 from 10 a.m. to 4 p.m.
 Guided Hikes on the Underground Railroad Experience Trail will be offered at 10 a.m. and 1 p.m.
-Advance registration is recommended by noon, the day before the hike.
+Tickets are $10 for adults, and $8 for seniors and children.
+A limited number of tickets will be available on the day of.

 Emancipation Day Open House at Button Farm Living History Center

-The Button Farm Living History Center will observe its annual Maryland Emancipation Day Event on October 28th, from 12 p.m. – 3 p.m.
+The Button Farm Living History Center will observe its annual Maryland Emancipation Day Event on October 25th, from 12 p.m. to 3 p.m.
 Celebrate the day in 1864 when Maryland changed its constitution to abolish slavery six months before the end of the Civil War.
-The program includes exhibits and self-guided tours of our living history center.
+The program includes speakers, exhibits, and self-guided tours of our living history center.
 Snacks and cider are provided.

 Looking for more ways to explore Montgomery County’s history and heritage sites?
-Check out The Perfect Weekend Getaway Itinerary for History Lovers and explore African-American Historic Sites.
+Check out the Best Places to See Fall Foliage in Montgomery County and explore our Historic Sites.